Salimeh Sekeh, PhD

 Research Interests:

-Machine learning algorithms, Design, improvement, and analysis of deep learning techniques with an emphasis on deep network efficiency and robustness, Mathematical analysis of continual learning methods, adversarial learning, multi-class classification problems, Graph summarization, data mining, high-dimensional network structure learning, practical applications of machine learning in real-world problems including hyperspectral imaging and forestry-ocean science, and network interaction analysis.
+Reliable and safe artificial intelligence, Machine learning algorithms, Design, improvement, and analysis of deep learning techniques with an emphasis on efficiency and robustness, Domain adaptation and knowledge transfer, Mathematical analysis of continual learning methods, Adversarial learning, Multi-tasks learning problems, Multimodal learning with transformers, Graph summarization, Data mining, and High-dimensional network structure learning.

 Note to Prospective students: